zTrix/sata-license/readme.md

 ## License

-Notice that this [SATA-License](https://github.com/zTrix/sata-license) project is also using [SATA license](LICENSE.txt) (self-referencing, recusive, cool?), which means to use SATA license, you have to star this project.
+Notice that this [SATA-License](https://github.com/zTrix/sata-license) project is also using [SATA license](LICENSE.txt) (self-referencing, recursive, cool?), which means to use SATA license, you have to star this project.

 ## List of Projects using SATA License